 Over time, Poodles made their way to France, where they found favour among the French nobility.
 In fact, the breed's name "Poodle" is derived from the German word "Pudel," which means "to splash in water."
 The Toy Poodle, the smallest of the Poodle family, is believed to have been developed by selectively breeding the smallest Miniature Poodles.
 They were often kept as companion animals and were cherished for their charming personalities and elegant appearances.

 The American Kennel Club (AKC) classifies the Toy Poodle within the Toy Group.
-Toy Group dogs are generally characterized by their small size, delightful personalities, and suitability as lap dogs and companions.
+Toy Group dogs are generally characterised by their small size, delightful personalities, and suitability as lap dogs and companions.
 The Toy Poodle's diminutive stature makes it an ideal choice for people living in apartments or with limited space.

 One of the Toy Poodle's most iconic features is its coat.
 They boast a dense, curly or corded coat that can be found in an array of colours, including white, black, apricot, cream, blue, grey, silver, and brown.
 Their fur is hypoallergenic, making them an excellent choice for allergy sufferers.